junxit/us-congress-bills-110/metadata.md

 - 2007-11-15 — Placed on the Union Calendar, Calendar No. 279.
 - 2007-11-15 — Reported by the Committee on Transportation.
 H. Rept.
 110-456.
 - 2007-11-15 — Reported by the Committee on Transportation.
 H. Rept.
 110-456.
+- 2007-12-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-12-11 — Considered under suspension of the rules. (consideration: CR H15256-15257)
+- 2007-12-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3985.
+- 2007-12-11 — Mr. Oberstar moved to suspend the rules and pass the bill.
+- 2007-12-12 — Considered as unfinished business. (consideration: CR H15391-15392)
+- 2007-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 374 - 0 (Roll no. 1155). (text: CR 12/11/2007 H15256)
+- 2007-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 374 - 0 (Roll no. 1155).(text: CR 12/11/2007 H15256)